Nazarene (title): Ne·tzer

 Jerome (c.
 347 – 420) linked Nazarene to a verse in the Book of Isaiah, claiming that Nazarene was the Hebrew reading of a word scholars read as ne·tzer ('branch').
 The text from Isaiah is:

 There shall come forth a Rod from the stem of Jesse, And a Branch shall grow out of his roots.

 ve·ya·tza cho·ter mig·ge·za yi·shai ve·ne·tzer mi·sha·ra·shav yif·reh.

 In ancient Hebrew texts, vowels were not indicated, so a wider variety of readings was possible in Jerome's time.
 Here branch/Nazarene is metaphorically "descendant" (of Jesse, father of King David).
 Eusebius, a 4th-century Christian polemicist, also argued that Isaiah was the source of Nazarene.
 This prophecy by Isaiah was extremely popular in New Testament times and is also referred to in Romans and Revelation.

+Nas•ran•i

+The singular and plural forms نصراني and nasāra have puzzled modern scholars because they cannot be derived from any known Aramaic, Hebrew or Greek forms.
+They are speculated to be re-etymologizations made by ancient Arab Christians, derived from the Semitic root n-S-r, meaning "to save", or "to deliver, to help" (and also "victory").
+The Arabic name for the city of Nazareth, al-Nasira is also traceable to this same root.
+Nasrani is used in Arabic to refer to a Christian in general terms, as well as historically, more specifically to Nazoreans and also as a nisbah for a person from Nazareth.
+In modern Arabic though, the more common nisbah form for someone from Nazareth is Nasrawi.

 Ancient usage

 The term Nazarene (Nazorean or Nazaraean) has been referred to in the Jewish Gospels, particularly the Hebrew Gospel, the Gospel of the Nazarenes and the Gospel of Matthew.
 It is also referred to in the Gospel of Mark.